Mexican Flavour BC Wild Tuna

 I have also included my simple guacamole recipe which rounds out this Mexican appetizer feast by adding a creamy, vegan, gluten-free and dairy-free dip to the mix.
 (I purposely omitted jalapeno in this recipe because the other two appetizers are spicy and I think it’s nice to have something mild for kids or others who may not like spice but by all means, add in jalapeno as you like.)
 Served with crispy tortilla chips and some endive spears for dipping, this makes a great party platter that can accommodate almost any diet and all the preparations can be made ahead, leaving you time to relax and enjoy the party.

 BC frozen-at-sea albacore tuna is perfect for ceviche for a few reasons.
 It is almost always flash frozen to a very low temperature at sea keeping it fresh tasting year round and making it sashimi grade which is great for food safety when serving seafood raw.
 The fish will “cook” in the lime juice so you could simply use any really fresh fish but I prefer the added safety of sashimi grade seafood when serving company.
 Albacore tuna is some of the mildest flavoured tuna species and also quite lean, in my opinion it is best raw or grilled rare so it doesn’t dry out.

-Let me know below if you try these recipes I’d love to know how you like them and if you want to get all the new recipes right to your inbox as they are published, sign up in the side bar, no spam included-I promise!
+Let me know below if you try these recipes I’d love to know how you like them and if you want to get all the new recipes right to your inbox as they are published, sign up in the side bar!

 BC Albacore Tuna Ceviche